Mackenzie Arnold: The Wall from Down Under

 You can watch it back a hundred times and it doesn't get less absurd.
 Arnold read every single penalty France threw at her in that quarterfinal.
 Three saves.
 Three.
 In a World Cup knockout round on home soil in front of a crowd that sounded like a stadium twice its size.
 That performance made her a finalist for the FIFA Best Goalkeeper Award and cemented her as one of the best in the world.

-She'd already been to two World Cups before that -- 2015 and 2019 -- plus three Olympics -- 2016, 2020, and 2024 in Paris.
+She'd already been to two World Cups before that (2015 and 2019) plus three Olympics (2016, 2020, and 2024 in Paris).
 Six major tournaments.
 At 32, with six major tournaments under her belt, she's the most tournament-tested goalkeeper in the NWSL.

 West Ham Captain to Rose City Starter

 Arnold spent years building herself in the WSL with West Ham United.
 88 appearances.
 Club captain.
 Player of the Year for 2023/24.
-She wasn't a backup getting minutes -- she was the franchise.
+She wasn't a backup getting minutes.
+She was the franchise.
 When Portland signed her mid-2024, it was a statement.
 The Thorns weren't just adding depth at goalkeeper.
 They were adding a leader.

 Her contract runs through 2026 with a 2027 club option.
 The Thorns are betting that Arnold's best years in the NWSL are right now.